-If you like catching some of the most delicious food fish in the world, bagging them up for a hook and cook or vacuum sealing them to take it home.
+If you like catching some of the most delicious food fish in the world, bagging them up for a cook your catch or vacuum sealing them to take it home.
 A reef fishing charter might just be for you.
 Catch fish that you can eat using light tackle and have a great time doing it on board some of the nicest custom built fishing charter boats in Key West.

 Bottom fishing is a typical way we fish using fresh live bait, jigs, slow pitch and speed jigs over coral reefs, wrecks and obstructions on the bottom.
 Depths we fish are between 12 and 250 ft.
 Species we fish for are grouper, snapper, jacks, kingfish and cero mackerel.
 We obtain our fresh live bait by trapping them (quickest) and cast netting for them (not so quick).